2050M Knee Mill Installation

 1. Drill holes into the old back panel.

-2. Mount the back panel onto the original back panel.
+2. Mount the new panel onto the original back panel.
 It should look like this:

 3. Mount the brake resistor to the wall of the electrical enclosure but close enough so the cables will reach the VFD.